Naomi E. Morris

 Naomi Elizabeth Morris (1921–1986) was a North Carolina jurist who served on the North Carolina Court of Appeals from 1967 through 1982.
 She was Chief Judge of that court from 1978 through 1982, the second woman to hold that post.

-History
+Early life and education

 Naomi Morris was born on 1 December 1921 in Spring Hope, North Carolina to Edward Eugene and Blanche Beatrix Boyce Morris.